IFICI — the NHR successor

 The old NHR programme (Non-Habitual Resident) offered reduced tax rates on foreign income — pensions, dividends, foreign salary — for ten years.
 It drew more than 50,000 foreigners to Portugal and pushed rents in Lisbon and the Algarve up sharply.
 Political pressure led to its abolition in 2023/2024.
 Anyone who applied for the status by the end of 2023 keeps it — all new applications have fallen under the far narrower IFICI regime since 2024.

-IFICI — who can use it now
+IFICI Portugal — who can use it now

 IFICI (Incentivo Fiscal à Investigação Científica e Inovação) has applied since 2024 and is far narrower than NHR.
 It is aimed at: